qweeze/macchat/README.md

 </p>

-Messages are transported in raw ethernet frames' payload; therefore their length is limited to 1500 bytes and communication is restricted by broadcast domain.
+Messages are transported in raw ethernet frames' payload; therefore their length is limited to 1500 bytes and communication is restricted to broadcast domain.

 Command line interface is implemented with [Python Prompt Toolkit](https://github.com/jonathanslenders/python-prompt-toolkit/).
 Network interactions rely on [Scapy](https://github.com/secdev/scapy) module.